Goshido/android-vulkan/docs/proper-ui.md

     \end{array}
 $$

-So first term and last could be simplified.
+So the first and the last terms could be simplified.

 $$
     P=3(1-t)^2P_1t+3(1-t)P_2t^2+t^3